-The Bible makes it clear that self-righteousness is the premier enemy of the Gospel.
-And there is perhaps no group of people who better embody the sin of self-righteousness in the Bible than the Pharisees.
+One thing the Bible makes clear is that self-righteousness is the premier enemy of the Gospel and no group of people better embodies the sin of self-righteousness in the Bible than the Pharisees.
 In fact, Jesus reserved his harshest criticisms for them, calling them whitewashed tombs and hypocrites.
-Surprisingly to some, this demonstrates that the greatest threat to gospel advancement is not unrighteous badness, but self-righteous goodness.

-What's fascinating to me is that, not only in the story of Jonah, but throughout the Bible, it's always the immoral person that gets the Gospel before the moral person.
+Now, it's very interesting that in the Bible it's always the immoral person that gets the Gospel before the moral person.
 It's the prostitute who understands grace; it's the Pharisee who doesn't.
 It's the unrighteous younger brother who gets it before the self-righteous older brother.
+Tim's book points this out well.

 It's simple: we can become self-righteous against those who are self-righteous.
 Many younger evangelicals today are reacting to their parents' conservative, buttoned-down, rule-keeping flavor of "older brother religion" with a type of liberal, untucked, rule-breaking flavor of "younger brother irreligion" which screams, "That's right, I know I don't have it all together and you think you do; I know I'm not good and you think you are.
 That makes me better than you."
 See the irony?